-Having a Managed IT Service Provider (MSP) in your IT mix can free-up internal staff for more strategic projects, like that app you always wanted, or those file-sharing tools your employees need.
+Having a Managed IT Service Provider (MSP) in your IT mix can free up internal staff for more strategic projects, like that app you’ve always wanted or those file-sharing tools your employees need.
 Establishing a strategic partnership with your IT vendor is essential to the relationship’s success.
-After 30 years in the IT Service realm, these are the biggest misconceptions, surrounding your current MSP, and internal teams.
+After 30 years in the IT Service realm, these are the biggest misconceptions surrounding your current MSP and internal teams.

 “Bargain-Shop” Managed IT Service Provider

 Organizations are continuing to turn towards MSPs to handle certain IT functions as an extension of their internal teams.
 Although it appears most businesses see the value of augmenting a Managed Service Provider, many are looking for the cheapest option available.

 This highlights the very reason an organization turns to a Managed IT Service Provider in the first place – for change.
 Cost-savings were always seen as benefits to Managed IT Services, but many have shifted their mindset, from finding the lowest price to hunting for the greatest value.